Autodesk Fusion Manage | 2025 Features | Autodesk

 How to buy

-Minimise time-consuming activities such as data entry, emails, meetings and searching for information.
+Minimize time-consuming activities such as data entry, emails, meetings, and searching for information.

-Get to market faster with configurable project templates, standardised phase-gate milestones and automated workflows to reduce delays.
+Get to market faster with configurable project templates, standardized phase-gate milestones, and automated workflows to reduce delays.

-Automate quality workflows, track and record changes and analyse quality metrics to prevent issues.
+Automate quality workflows, track and record changes, and analyze quality metrics to prevent issues.

-Create personalised, graphically rich dashboards and reports to monitor key metrics and trends.
+Create personalized, graphically rich dashboards and reports to monitor key metrics and trends.

 Drive innovation by capturing ideas and applying a formal process to review and implement those ideas.